Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos

-\paragraph{Deepfake Detection Based on Identity-Specific Features.} A family of deepfake detectors use identity-specific features to verify whether the person depicted in a video is who it purports to be, by posing the detection problem as an identity-recognition problem.
-The advantage of this approach is that the forensics method only needs to be trained with pristine videos and does not need to be trained against specific generators, enabling generalization to unseen generators.
-Agarwal \etal~\cite{Agarwal_2019_CVPR_Workshops} is the first to exploit person-specific patterns in facial expressions and poses as the distinctive identity signature to detect fake videos.
-Follow up works explored other types of person-specific soft biometric features, such as, vocal mannerisms~\cite{Bohacek2022}, phoneme-visemem consistencies~\cite{Agarwal2020PhonemeViseme}, word-facial expression consistencies~\cite{Agarwal_2023_WACV}, and dynamics of ears~\cite{Agarwal_2021_CVPR}.
+\paragraph{Deepfake Detection Based on Identity-Specific Features.} Deepfake detection (``is a video synthetic?'') and avatar fingerprinting (``whose identity is used to generate this synthetic video?'') are fundamentally different tasks.
+Most existing solutions for deepfake detection train a real-vs-synthetic classifier~\cite{Zhe21, sun2022dual, Hal21, li2022wavelet, ge2022deepfake, passos2022review}, and therefore cannot be adapted to avatar fingerprinting (where all inputs are synthetic).
+However, a specific class of detectors leverage identity-specific features to detect synthetic videos by posing the detection problem as an identity-recognition problem.
+In our experiments, we evaluate some of these methods as baselines.
+Specifically, Agarwal~\etal exploit person-specific patterns in facial expressions to detect fake videos~\cite{Agarwal_2019_CVPR_Workshops}.
+ID-Reveal used facial shapes and motions encoded in a low-dimensional space of a 3D morphable model~\cite{3dmm1999} to handle both face-swapping and face-reenactment deepfakes~\cite{Cozzolino_2021_ICCV}.
+Other works explored soft-biometric approaches such as leveraging vocal mannerisms~\cite{Bohacek2022}, phoneme-viseme consistencies~\cite{Agarwal2020PhonemeViseme}, word-facial expression consistencies~\cite{Agarwal_2023_WACV, Agarwal2020DetectingDV}, and dynamics of ears~\cite{Agarwal_2021_CVPR}.
 While many of these works need person-specific training, previous works~\cite{TI2Net2023,Agarwal2020DetectingDV,Cozzolino_2021_ICCV,Cozzolino2022POI} extended this idea to train a CNN-based detector using a large-scale in-the-wild video data~\cite{Chung18b} and variants of contrastive learning~\cite{facenet2015,wang2019multi,contrastiveloss2006,Prannay2020contrastive}.
-Agarwal~\etal~\cite{Agarwal2020DetectingDV} combined static facial appearance using a facial recognition model and dynamic facial behaviors using a CNN, and showed that this approach is effective for detecting face-swap deepfakes.
-ID-Reveal~\cite{Cozzolino_2021_ICCV} used facial shapes and motions encoded in a low-dimensional space of a 3D morphable model~\cite{3dmm1999} and demonstrated the ability to handle both face-swapping and talking-head deepfakes.
-Beyond these dynamic facial identity features, previous works explored temporal inconsistencies of face identities within a video~\cite{TI2Net2023} and identity consistencies of inner and outer face regions~\cite{dong2022ict}.
-While these detection approaches aim for differentiating real and synthetic videos, our avatar fingerprinting task requires determining a driver \textit{among} the synthetic videos.
+Agarwal~\etal combined static facial appearance using a facial recognition model and dynamic facial behaviors using a CNN, and showed that this approach is effective for detecting face-swap deepfakes~\cite{Agarwal2020DetectingDV}.
+Yet another line of research has explored temporal inconsistencies of face identities within a video~\cite{TI2Net2023}, and identity inconsistencies of inner and outer face regions~\cite{dong2022ict}.
+Our experiments show that for avatar fingerprinting, such features that are designed to distinguish real from synthetic videos are not reliable, since we only have access to synthetic videos.